mochoy/nerf-ammo-counter/README.md

 1. **Ammo Counter**: A simple ammo counter for NERF blasters, using the switch mechanism.
 Includes ammo counting, magazine insertion detecion, and magazines size toggling all displayed on a 128 x 64 OLED display.
 2. **Chrono-Ammo Counter**: A simple ammo counter, but also includes the chronograph feature.
 Uses the IR gate mechanism, with all data displayed on a 128 x 64 OLED display.
 3. **Voltmeter-Ammo Counter**: A simple ammo counter using the switch mechanism, including all of the features in the Ammo Counter example sketch, with the voltmeter feature implemented.
-4. **Select fire-Ammo Counter**: A simple IR gate ammo counter, including all of the features in the Ammo Counter example sketch, with select-fire implemented.
+4. **Select-fire-Ammo Counter**: A simple IR gate ammo counter, including all of the features in the Ammo Counter example sketch, with select-fire implemented.
 5. **Smartest Blaster**: Includes all the features: IR gate ammo counter, chronograph, voltmeter, and select-fire.

 ___